Undergraduate

 Photojournalism Competitions

-Entries must be emailed to Regina McCombs at [email protected].
-Please include the entry link plus the following: Student name, address, phone, year in school and major(s).
-If you are submitting work in a professional publication that is not affiliated with the school, please provide an email from your editor that verifies the work was fundamentally your own and required only standard editing.
+Submit your work using this Award Application Form.
+An important note for all entries: If you are submitting work in a professional publication that is not affiliated with the school, please provide an email from your editor that verifies the work was fundamentally your own and required only standard editing.
+Photo Policy: Photos entered may not be digitally altered significantly beyond standard optimization as in cropping, reasonable adjustments to exposure, color and contrast, etc. The contest is journalism.

 News and Features

-All photographs must have been taken during the following time frame, and one image must have been disseminated in print or online or both from Sept.
-1, 2022 through Nov.
-7, 2023.
+All photographs must have been taken from Sept.
+1, 2024 through Nov.
+11, 2025.
+One image from the series must have been disseminated in print or online or both during this time frame.

 Picture Story/Series - Visual Journalism

-All photographs must have been taken during the following time frame, and one image must have been disseminated in print or online or both from Sept.
-1, 2023 through Feb.
-6, 2024.
+All photographs must have been taken from Sept.
+1, 2024 through Feb.
+10, 2026.
+One image from the series must have been disseminated in print or online or both during this time frame.